TechRisersWomenGroupCodingSessions/loc-digital-garden/README.md

 ### Test structure

-1. Front end component vue tests are next to the relevant component in the [components](/components/) folder
-2. Back end tests are in the [test](/test) folder.
-Test location correspond to the src file location.
+All tests can be found in [test](/test) directory.
+The folder structure follows the same structure of the src files.

 More insight on decisions made in approach to tests can be found in [Setting Up](/SETTING_UP.md).